WHAT IS THE PLASTIC BAG TAX?

-Several neighboring jurisdictions have also enacted a disposable plastic bag tax.
-Arlington County and the City of Alexandria have a bag tax effective January 1, 2022, while the City of Falls Church’s tax will take effect April 1, 2022.
+Several neighboring jurisdictions, including Arlington County, Loudoun County, the City of Alexandria and the City of Falls Church have also enacted a disposable plastic bag tax.
 To learn more about the plastic bag tax in our region, please visit the NOVA Plastic Solution regional website.

-Revenue from this tax will be collected by the Virginia Department of Taxation and will be disbursed to each locality monthly.
-Fairfax County’s plastic bag tax ordinance tracks both enabling legislation passed in the 2020 session of the Virginia General Assembly , as well as adopted by the state Tax Commissioner, which were finalized on September 1, 2021.
+Revenue from this tax is being collected by the Virginia Department of Taxation and disbursed to each locality monthly.
+Fairfax County’s plastic bag tax ordinance tracks both enabling legislation passed in the 2020 session of the Virginia General Assembly, as well as guidelines adopted by the state Tax Commissioner.
 The legislation requires that the plastic bag tax be collected by the retailer at time of purchase, with revenue to be allocated toward:

 - Environmental cleanup programs